pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

        is needed in Auth0,

-     - followed by a query with a dedicated field (e.g. `_return`), containing the real and complete desired end URL (encoded).
+     - followed by a query with a dedicated field (e.g. `_return`), containing the desired end URL (encoded) but only the path and query parts.

        E.g.
        `redirect_uri=https://mysite.com/?_return=https%3A%2F%2Fmysite.com%2Fgallery%2Fview%3Farticle%3D42`